CodeProSpecialist/Python3-Stock-Market-Buy-Signal-Audio-Alert-Program/README.md

-# Owner avatar
-Python3 Stock Market Buy Signal Audio Alert Program
+# Python3 Stock Market Buy Signal Audio Alert Program

 A helpful Python Program that scans a list of ETF funds to buy today.
 Various stock market indicators are analyzed.